A signal separation view of classification: Numerical examples

 \subsection{Indian Pines hyperspectral data}

 This numerical example is done on a 5-class subset of the Indian Pines hyperspectral image data set from \cite{hsidata}.
+The full data set is visualized in Figure~\ref{fig:ip_gt}.
 Our subset of the Indian Pines data set consists of 5971 data vectors of length 200 belonging to classes number 2,6,11,14,16 of the 16 original classes.
 For preprocessing we normalized each vector.
 Then we implement MASC.

 In Figure~\ref{fig:ip1} we see the results of applying MASC on the Indian Pines data in two steps.
 On the left we see the classification task by MASC paused at line 17 of Algorithm~\ref{alg:MASC}, before labels have been extended via the nearest neighbor portion at the end of the algorithm.
 On the right we see the result of the $\overline{k}$-nearest neighbors extension.
 In Figure~\ref{fig:ip2} we see a confusion matrix for the result shown in Figure~\ref{fig:ip1}, allowing us to see which classes were classified the most accurately versus which ones had more trouble.
 As we can see from the confusion matrix, the largest error comes from distinguishing class 2 from 11 and vise versa.
 These classes correspond to portions of the images belonging to corn-notill and soybean-mintill.
 Lastly, in Figure~\ref{fig:ip3} we see a side-by-side comparison of the true labels for the Indian Pines data set versus the predicted labels.